 How I Created Trends and Insights for Satya Nadella at Microsoft

-How To Use Stories to Create the Future
+How To Innovate Better with Simple Stories of the Future

 The C.E.O.
 Pattern for Digital Transformation